DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * Express is minimal **node.js framework**, a higher level of abstraction and it is built on the node.js

 * Express contains a very robust set of features: complex routing, easier handling of request and response, middlewares, server-side rendering etc.

 * Express allows for rapid development of node.js application. we don't have to re-invent the wheel;

 * Express makes it easier to organize our application into the MVC architecture.

+* Core Fundamentals of express is Middlewares.
+Express is al about middlewares.
+Example app.use(express.json()) this method read the request and if there is json object in the body then it will parse the body object into a json object then it will set to req.body property

 Basic Code